nanomsg/nng/docs/ref/api/util/nng_clock.md

 ## DESCRIPTION

-The `nng_clock` function returns the number of elapsed milliseconds since some arbitrary time in the past.
+The {{i:`nng_clock`}}{{hi:clock}} function returns the number of elapsed milliseconds since some arbitrary time in the past.
 The resolution of the clock depends on the underlying timing facilities of the system.
 This function may be used for timing, but applications should not expect very fine-grained values.